 This article was originally published on January 17, 2019.
 The ad is still in heavy circulation, and we are still getting a lot of questions about it, so we’re re-posting our commentary here.
-The ad is still dated December 2018, and what follows has also not been updated or revised (the price of the primary stock discussed, Ilika, is back to roughly where it was in February, after the initial pop on all that new attention from Matt McCall — the company has not made any dramatic news in the interim and will probably report results in mid-July).
+The ad is still dated December 2018, and what follows has also not been updated or revised (if you wish to continue your research, the price of the primary stock discussed, Ilika, is now much higher than it was two years ago, there has been other news in battery tech, particularly with Quantumscape, which has now gone public through a SPAC at ticker QS… and Tesla itself is in a far different place as well than it was a couple years ago).
 We have also left the original comments appended to this article, they include some great feedback and questions and suggestions about a few other stocks in the sector.

 “Forever battery,” “Jesus battery,” the “holy grail” of energy storage… those are all terms we’ve heard thrown around before, and in this instance they’re used by Matt McCall in service of his new pitch for his Investment Opportunities newsletter ($49/year for the “basic” version).